Morwenn/cpp-sort/docs/Benchmarks.md

 ## Sorting stably without heap memory

-Only a few algorithms allow to sort a collection stably without using extra heap memory: `grail_sort` and `block_sort` can accept a fixed-size buffer (possibly of size 0) while `merge_sort` has a fallback algorithm when no heap memory is available.
+Only a few algorithms allow to sort a collection stably without using extra heap memory: `grail_sort` and `wiki_sort` can accept a fixed-size buffer (possibly of size 0) while `merge_sort` has a fallback algorithm when no heap memory is available.

 ![Benchmark speed of stable sorts with no heap memory with increasing size for std::vector<double>](https://i.imgur.com/1a64irX.png)
 ![Benchmark speed of stable sorts with no heap memory with increasing size for std::deque<double>](https://i.imgur.com/U5uD8Er.png)
 ![Detail of the previous benchmark](https://i.imgur.com/owUictQ.png)

 `merge_sort` is definitely losing this benchmark.
-Interestingly enough `block_sort` is way better with a fixed buffer of 512 elements while it hardly affects `grail_sort` at all.
+Interestingly enough `wiki_sort` is way better with a fixed buffer of 512 elements while it hardly affects `grail_sort` at all.
 For `std::deque`, `grail_sort` is almost always the fastest no matter what.

 ![Benchmark stable sorts with no heap memory over different patterns for std::vector<double>](https://i.imgur.com/74YxCLI.png)
 ![Benchmark stable sorts with no heap memory over different patterns for std::deque<double>](https://i.imgur.com/jqek5Ii.png)